 - 25% total bond index fund

-Of course, not every employer offers these three funds.
+Of course, not every employer offers these funds.
 Mine certainly doesn’t, but they do offer index funds.
-So, my job is to try and mirror the diversification shown above in my 403B.
-I do this by picking an asset allocation that approximates the above mixture.
+So, my job is to try and mirror the diversification shown above in my 403B and my 457 plan.

 I do not know the specific index fund company your employer uses, but they (hopefully) will have index funds broken up into individual asset classes.
 For example, it could look something like this: